-The following videos feature public appearances and events I have organized on topics of migration, music, and colonialism.
+The following videos feature public appearances, interviews, events on topics of migration, music, and colonialism.

 AFro-Asian Atlantic (Princeton University)

 A showcase on Afro-Chinese arts exploring the legacy of enslaved African labor and Chinese indentured labor in the Caribbean, Kerry Young and Hannah Lowe craft narratives that reconstruct and trouble colonial history.
 The currents of Black Atlantic and the Overseas Chinese converge in their novels and poetry that tackle themes such as intimacies out of wedlock, masculinities, and criminality set in Kingston, Jamaica’s Chinatown and gambling dens in London’s East End.
 In their writings, Jamaican patois and southern Chinese dialects are woven together to construct narratives of the Afro-Asian experience in the Americas.
 Together with historian John Kuo Tchen and literary scholar Tao Leigh Goffe, the authors will discuss contemporary Caribbean literature and the formations of Asian and African diasporic culture.

 writing in the dark (Princeton University)